-At age 19, Jillian Williams was no longer a child when she was diagnosed with Ewing’s sarcoma, a rare pediatric bone cancer.
-But she was only in her second semester of college, living away from home for the first time and full of ambition as a volleyball player for Texas Lutheran College in Seguin.
+At age 19, Jillian Williams was diagnosed with Ewing’s sarcoma, a rare pediatric bone cancer.
+She was only in her second semester of college, living away from home for the first time and full of ambition as a volleyball player for Texas Lutheran College in Seguin.
 Perky and popular since childhood, she had to leave school and focus on recovery.

-Williams and her family chose University Health System’s Adolescent and Young Adult (AYA) cancer treatment program for chemotherapy treatments before and after an unusual surgery.
+Williams and her family chose University Health’s Adolescent and Young Adult (AYA) cancer treatment program for chemotherapy treatments before and after her surgery.
 Though Williams’ cancer was classified as pediatric, her age qualified her for treatment within the AYA program.

-The oncologist who diagnosed cancer recommended treatment with Dr. Aaron Sugalski, Medical Director of the University Health Pediatric Blood and Cancer Center.
+The oncologist who diagnosed her cancer recommended treatment was Dr. Aaron Sugalski, Medical Director of the University Health Pediatric Blood and Cancer Center.

 “I fell in love with him and his staff,” Williams said recently.
 “We could tell it was home for us.”

-Because Ewing’s sarcoma patients often experience relapses, Williams opted for a “cool” procedure, as she calls it, in which her leg was amputated from above the knee and her foot was attached to her knee to function as a joint for a prosthetic leg.
-Over a period of ten months, Williams underwent 26 rounds of chemotherapy and worked with pediatric psychologist Leeanne Embrey, Ph.D.
+Because Ewing sarcoma patients often experience relapses, Williams opted for a “cool” procedure, as she calls it.
+In 2016, doctors amputated her leg above the knee and attached her foot to her knee to function as a joint for a prosthetic leg.
+Over a period of 10 months, Williams underwent 26 rounds of chemotherapy and worked with pediatric psychologist Leeanne Embrey, Ph.D.

 A multidisciplinary team of doctors and social workers combine to assess AYA patients’ needs and concerns such as genetic and biological issues, which often include preserving fertility and minimizing long-term side effects.